sodafoundation/soda/README.md

 Each of the SODA Release will be provided a combined solution and use case value integrating selected SODA Projects.
 It will provide a reference solution/architecture and helps to get a combined value of SODA Landscape projects.
 This also can help the user to build specific business solution starting from these reference solutions.

-All the SODA Releases will be made from github.com/sodafoundation/soda from now onwards.
+All the SODA Releases will be made from github.com/sodafoundation/soda.
 As per the current plan, we will be starting our quarterly releases from Elba release.

+## SODA Projects

+Please find all the SODA Projects information [here](https://docs.sodafoundation.io/projects/)

 ## Documentation